diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 * Make the key a composite of the natural key and the natural value.
 * The sort comparator should order by the composite key (i.e., the natural key and natural value).
 (PS: the same sort comparator is for both map sort and reduce sort phrase)
 * The partitioner and grouping comparator for the composite key should consider only the natural key for partitioning and grouping.
-PS: grouping comparator should work after sort comparator and generate list(V2) for the reducer, it always retrieve the first key.
+PS: grouping comparator should work after sort comparator and generate list(V2) for the reducer, it always retains the first composite key.
 ```scala
 map: (K1, V1) → list(K2, V2)
 combiner: (K2, list(V2)) → list(K2, V2)